Valves Used in Reverse Osmosis Systems

 Specifying the correct voltage to ensure it is available at the installation location is important.
 Common voltages are:

-A water hammer can occur due to solenoid valves being quick acting.
-Therefore, for certain applications it is important to get a valve with an adjustable closing time, like these slow closing water solenoid valves.
+Water hammer can occur because solenoid valves are quick acting.
+Therefore, for certain applications it is important to get a valve with an adjustable closing time, like slow closing water solenoid valves.

 What is a RO valve?